Table of Contents

 Step 5: Watering

-In shallow containers, you may need to water the plant frequently to keep it from drying out altogether.
-Make sure not just to maintain the soil somewhat damp, but also to avoid overwatering your container-grown lettuces, since this can cause root rot, which can destroy the plants.
+You may need to water the plant frequently in shallow containers to keep it from drying out altogether.
+Make sure not just to maintain the soil somewhat damp but also to avoid overwatering your container-grown lettuces since this can cause root rot, which can destroy the plants.

 Step 6: Fertilizer

 When the seedlings are 3-5 inches tall, use a balanced fertilizer like 10-10-10.
 For a rapid boost, liquid fertilizer can be used.
 It's also a good idea to amend the soil with vegetable or fruit waste to keep the plants healthy.

 Use the balanced feed once every 3-4 weeks once the plants are well established, as directed on the label.